Train The Trainers

 At this time of world crises experienced in the forms of Covid, wars and shifts in the Overton Window, Anthroposophic Psychotherapy has an enormous contribution to offer.
 The demands on the field of psychotherapy inevitably, are a result of world situations and changing patterns on the world canvas.

-The conference, through its productive work, brought warmth to the community with Lectures by Henriette Dekkers, Dr John Lees and Dr Gunver Kienle and exercises by Ad Dekkers.
+The conference, through its productive work, brought warmth to the community with Lectures by Henriette Dekkers, Dr John Lees and exercises by Ad Dekkers.

 Along with sessions of Text Study and presentations by colleagues from various countries, round table discussions with the following themes were conducted: